Pylons/pyramid/docs/designdefense.rst

 you signed up for the job, because the documentation offered by decorator-based microframeworks don't warn you about it.

 Python application programmers do not control the module scope codepath.
 Anyone who tries to sell you on the idea that they do is simply mistaken.
 Test runners that you may want to use to run your code's tests often perform imports of arbitrary code in strange orders that manifest bugs like the one demonstrated above.
 API documentation generation tools do the same.
-Some (mutant) people even think it's safe to use the Python ``reload`` command or delete objects from ``sys.modules``, each of which has hilarious effects when used against code that has import- time side effects.
+Some (mutant) people even think it's safe to use the Python ``reload`` command or delete objects from ``sys.modules``, each of which has hilarious effects when used against code that has import-time side effects.
 When Python programmers assume they can use the module-scope codepath to run arbitrary code (especially code which populates an external registry), and this assumption is challenged by reality, the application developer is often required to undergo a painful, meticulous debugging process to find the root cause of an inevitably obscure symptom.
 The solution is often to rearrange application import ordering or move an import statement from module-scope into a function body.
 The rationale for doing so can never be expressed adequnately in the checkin message which accompanies the fix or documented succinctly enough for the benefit of the rest of the development team so that the problem never happens again.
 It will happen again next month too, especially if you are working on a project with other people who haven't yet internalized the lessons you learned while you stepped through module-scope code using ``pdb``.

 Folks who have a large investment in eager decorator-based configuration that populates an external data structure (such as